CAP Memorandum of Understanding

-In addition, the IRS, at its discretion, may determine that the Taxpayer should be in the Compliance Maintenance phase.
+In addition, the IRS, at its discretion, may determine that the Taxpayer should be in the Compliance Maintenance (CM) phase.
 In this phase, the IRS will reduce the level of review based on the complexity and number of issues, and the Taxpayer’s history of compliance, cooperation and transparency in the CAP.
-In the Compliance Maintenance phase, the Taxpayer must continue making open, comprehensive, and contemporaneous disclosures of its completed business transactions.
+In the CM phase, the Taxpayer must continue making open, comprehensive, and contemporaneous disclosures of its completed business transactions.
 The Taxpayer must also provide a description of the steps within the transactions that have a material effect on its federal income tax liability and other material items and pertinent facts regarding such items that occur during the CAP Year that meet the materiality thresholds agreed to in this MOU.
 Further, the Taxpayer must disclose its proposed tax positions with regard to these disclosures.
-The IRS may move the Taxpayer back and forth between the CAP phase and the Compliance Maintenance phase depending on the complexity and/or volume of transactions or other factors.
+The IRS may move the Taxpayer between the CAP phase and the CM phase on a yearly basis depending on the complexity and/or volume of transactions or other factors.

 (E) Issue Resolution Agreement